chuckstack/chuckstack.github.io/src-ls/stack-local.md

 - Support their membership in the [stack-academy](./stack-academy.md)
 - Create a local chuck-stack [benefit entity](#benefit-entity).
 - The stack-academy will help the local benefit entity raise support for more local organizations.
-- The local benefit entity will become an expert is supporting and promoting more local organizations.
+- The local benefit entity will become an expert in supporting the chuck-stack and promoting more local organizations.

 ## Picture of Success